Politics of the United Kingdom: Electoral systems

 The use of the first-past-the-post to elect members of Parliament is unusual among European nations.
-The use of the system means that when three or more candidates receive a significant share of the vote, MPs are often elected from individual constituencies with a plurality (receiving more votes than any other candidate), but not an absolute majority (50 per cent plus one vote).
+The use of the system means that when three or more candidates receive a significant share of the vote, MPs are often elected from individual constituencies with a plurality (receiving more votes than any other candidate), but not an absolute majority (50 percent plus one vote).

-Elections and political parties in the United Kingdom are affected by Duverger's law, the political science principle which states that plurality voting systems, such as first-past-the-post, tend to lead to the development of two-party systems.
-The UK, like several other states, has sometimes been called a "two-and-a-half" party system, because parliamentary politics is dominated by the Labour Party and Conservative Party, while the Liberal Democrats, used to, hold a significant number of seats (but still substantially less than Labour and the Conservatives), and several small parties (some of them regional or nationalist) trailing far behind in the number of seats, although this changed in the 2015 general election.
+Elections and political parties in the United Kingdom are affected by Duverger's law, the political science principle that states that plurality voting systems, such as first-past-the-post, tend to lead to the development of two-party systems.
+The UK, like several other states, has sometimes been called a "two-and-a-half party system" because parliamentary politics is dominated by the Labour Party and Conservative Party, while the Liberal Democrats used to hold a significant number of seats (but still substantially less than Labour and the Conservatives), and several small parties (some of them regional or nationalist) trailed far behind in the number of seats, although this changed in the 2015 general election.

 In the last few general elections, voter mandates for Westminster in the 30–40% ranges have been swung into 60% parliamentary majorities.
 No single party has won a majority of the popular vote since the Third National Government of Stanley Baldwin in 1935.
-On two occasions since World War II – 1951 and February 1974 – a party that came in second in the popular vote came out with the larger number of seats.
+On two occasions since World War II – 1951 and February 1974 – a party that came in second in the popular vote came out with the largest number of seats.